 In the bowl of a standing electric mixer fitted with the whisk, beat the eggs with the brown sugar and the remaining 1/2 cup plus 1 tablespoon of granulated sugar at medium-high speed until thickened, about 5 minutes.
 At medium speed, gradually add 1/2 cup of the oil and beat for 3 minutes.
 Beat in the melted chocolate, then add the remaining oil in a thin stream, until thoroughly blended, scraping the side and bottom of the bowl.
 At low speed, beat in the buttermilk and vanilla.
 Remove the bowl from the mixer and gently mix in the dry ingredients by hand.

-Pour the batter into the prepared pans.
-Bake for 35 minutes, or until a toothpick inserted in the center of each cake comes out clean.
-Let the cakes cool in the pans for 30 minutes, then invert the cakes onto a rack to cool.
-Peel off the parchment.
+Pour the cake batter into the prepared pans and bake in the center of the oven for about 25 minutes, until a toothpick inserted in the centers of the cakes comes out with a few moist crumbs attached.
+Cool the cakes in the pans for 20 minutes, then invert them onto a rack to cool completely.
+Peel off the parchment paper.

 Set one cake layer on a platter.
 Spread the mousse filling on top and cover with the second cake layer.
 Frost the cake all over with a thin layer of buttercream and refrigerate until set, about 5 minutes.
 Frost the cake with the remaining buttercream.
 Refrigerate the cake until the frosting is firm, at least 15 minutes, before serving.